 Under the current practice of the Inland Revenue Authority of Singapore, no tax is payable in Singapore in respect of dividends paid by us.
-Any limitation on the ability of our SingaporeCo to pay dividends or make other distributions to us could materially and adversely limit our ability to grow, make investments or acquisitions that could be beneficial to our business, pay dividends, or otherwise fund and conduct our business.
 Shareholders of a Cayman company will not be subject to any income, withholding or capital gains taxes in the Cayman Islands with respect to the holding of their shares in a Cayman company and dividends received on those shares, nor will they be subject to any estate or inheritance taxes in the Cayman Islands.
 There are no foreign exchange controls in the Cayman Islands.
-Under the Companies Act (Revised) of the Cayman Islands (the "Cayman Companies Act"), a Cayman company may declare and pay a dividend to shareholders from time to time out of the profits or out of the share premium account, provided that Virax Biolabs shall be able to pay its debts as they fall due in the ordinary course of business.
+Under the Companies Act (Revised) of the Cayman Islands (the "Cayman Companies Act"), a Cayman company may declare and pay a dividend to shareholders from time out of the profits or out of the share premium account, provided that Virax Biolabs shall be able to pay its debts as they fall due in the ordinary course of business